5 Sustainable Marketing Strategies to Build Consumer Trust as a Brand

 Wouldn’t all brands want that?

-Sustainable Marketing vs. Greenwashing
+Sustainable Marketing vs. Greenwashing vs. Green Marketing

 In other words, it’s a lie to appeal to a more eco-conscious audience — an unsubstantiated, misleading statement without actionable backing that aims to drive more revenue through false or vague sustainability claims.
-It is very dangerous because it is vague and irrelevant.

 H&M conscious

-The 4 “P’s” of Sustainable Marketing
+The 4 “Ps” of Sustainable Marketing

 Sustainable marketing